Fecal Incontinence

 Constipation

-Constipation is defined as having fewer than three bowel movements a week.
-This condition makes stools hard and large, which can cause them to get stuck in the rectum.
+Constipation means having fewer than three bowel movements in one week.
+This can cause stool to become hard and large, often making bowel movements uncomfortable and causing straining.
+Hard stool can get stuck in the rectum.

-- Watery feces can leak around the hard stool
+• Watery stool can leak around the hard stool.

-- Constipation can weaken the sphincter muscles so they’re too weak to control the release of stool
+• Constipation can weaken the sphincter muscles, making them too weak to control stool.

 Hemorrhoids

-Hemorrhoids are swollen veins in the lower part of the rectum that may come part way out through the anus (the very end of the rectum).
-This can keep the sphincter muscles from closing completely and stool can leak out.
+Hemorrhoids are swollen veins in the lower rectum.
+They may stick out through the anus (the opening at the end of the rectum).
+This can prevent the sphincter muscles from closing fully, which may allow stool to leak.

 Muscle and Nerve Damage

-Damage to muscles and nerves in the pelvis or rectum can increase the risk of fecal incontinence.
-People may not feel the urge to move their bowels.
-Their sphincter muscles may not close tightly.
-So feces can leak out.
-Many problems can cause fecal incontinence, including:
+Damage to the muscles or nerves in the pelvis or rectum can increase the risk of fecal incontinence.
+A person may not feel the urge to have a bowel movement.
+The sphincter muscles may not close tightly, which can cause stool to leak.

-- Crohn’s disease, and ulcerative colitis (diseases that affect the digestive system)
+• Crohn’s disease and ulcerative colitis (conditions that affect the digestive system)

-Women who have had a forceps delivery or an episiotomy (a cut the doctor makes in the vaginal area to keep the baby’s head from tearing the vagina during childbirth) may have injuries that cause fecal incontinence.
+Women who had a forceps delivery or an episiotomy (a cut made in the vaginal area during childbirth) may have muscle or nerve injuries that lead to fecal incontinence.

 Cognitive (Thinking and Memory) Problems

-People with cognitive problems, such as dementia, may forget to move their bowels or become lost when trying to find the bathroom.
-When their cognitive problems are severe, people may not understand how to control their bowels or how their diets can cause fecal incontinence.
+People with cognitive problems, such as dementia, may forget to use the bathroom or may not find it in time.
+When memory problems are severe, a person may not understand how to control their bowels or how certain foods may worsen fecal incontinence.

 Risk Factors

-Because of harms during childbirth, women have a higher risk of fecal incontinence than men.
+Women have a higher risk of fecal incontinence than men.
+This is often due to muscle or nerve injury during childbirth.

 Complications